YuriyIvon/DatabaseBenchmark/README.md

 DatabaseBenchmark query-scenario --QueryScenarioFilePath=SalesPageQueryScenario.json
 ```

 Each step definition in this scenario file consists of a set of query command parameters used earlier when running a single benchmark from the command line.
-There are a few command line parameters that are common for all steps in a scenario: `ReportFormatterType`, `ReportFilePath`, `TraceQueries`, `TraceResults`.
+There are a few command-line parameters that are common for all steps in a scenario: `ReportFormatterType`, `ReportFilePath`, `TraceQueries`, `TraceResults`.

 Sometimes there is a need to run a set of benchmarks for each of the database engines you are investigating.
 For example, you need to understand how query throughput depends on the number of concurrent sessions, so you want to run the same benchmark multiple times with different `QueryParallelism` parameter values.
 There is a feature that reduces the amount of copy-paste in such situations - parameterized scenarios.